dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ### Specify the .NET Core SDK Version using Azure Pipelines

-Using [Azure App Service's CI/CD features](https://docs.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment) makes it easy to set up a continuous integration build with Azure DevOps.
-Once this build has been created, a few additional tweaks can be made to not only "pin" your SDK version so that you're always confident to build against a consistent .NET Core SDK version.
+Use [Azure App Service CI/CD scenarios](/azure/app-service/deploy-continuous-deployment) to set up a continuous integration build with Azure DevOps.
+After the Azure DevOps build is created, optionally configure the build to use a specific SDK version.

 #### Specifying the .NET Core SDK Version